-Update method I'm just checking to see if the touch point is to the left or right of the center of the plane and move the plan one pixel closer to where ever the touch point is.
-I maintain the center point for the plane separate from the location of the plane (in a real app I wouldn't do this).
+Update method, I'm just checking to see if the touch point is to the left or right of the center of the plane and move the plan one pixel closer to wherever the touch point is.
+I maintain the center point for the plane separate from the location of the plane (in a real app, I wouldn't do this).
 They are always updated at the same time so I know they are always in sync.
-To add this functionality to your program declare a new field of type
+To add this functionality to your program, declare a new field of type

 _planeCenter and a boolean field named

 _useTouch.
 Within the

 Initialize() method, initialize the